Squalr/Squally/README.md

 Additional dependencies are managed using vcpkg.

 **Important:** We do not have the legal rights to distribute the art/sound in Squally.
-To get a copy of the Resources folder, copy it from a purchased copy of the game.
+To get a copy of the `Resources/Private` folder, copy it from a purchased copy of the game.
 See the section below for details.

 To do a fresh build and pull in dependencies:
 ```